 Phanerotis Boulenger, 1890, Proc.
 Linn.
 Soc.
 New South Wales, Ser.
 2, 5: 593.
 Type species: Phanerotis fletcheri Boulenger, 1890, by monotypy.
 Synonymy by Parker, 1940, Novit.
 Zool., 42: 24.

 Cannibal Frogs (Frank and Ramus, 1995, Compl.
 Guide Scient.
 Common Names Amph.
 Rept.
 World: 94).

 New Guinea; eastern Australia; Aru Island.

 Reviewed by Zweifel, 1972, Am.
 Mus.
 Novit., 2507: 1-41, who also discussed phylogeny within the genus.
 See Barker, Grigg, and Tyler, 1995, Field Guide Aust.
 Frogs., Ed.
 2, for keys to species and accounts of Australian species.
-Frost, Grant, Faivovich, Bain, Haas, Haddad, de Sá, Channing, Wilkinson, Donnellan, Raxworthy, Campbell, Blotto, Moler, Drewes, Nussbaum, Lynch, and Green, 2006, Bull.
+Frost, Grant, Faivovich, Bain, Haas, Haddad, de Sá, Channing, Wilkinson, Donnellan, Raxworthy, Campbell, Blotto, Moler, Drewes, Nussbaum, Lynch, Green, and Wheeler, 2006, Bull.
 Am.
 Mus.
 Nat.
 Hist., 297, considered this genus to be the sister taxon of Opisthodon (now Platyplectrum).
 Pyron and Wiens, 2011, Mol.
 Phylogenet.
 Evol., 61: 543-583, in their study of Genbank sequences, suggested that recognition of Lechriodus renders Platyplectrum paraphyletic, with Platyplectrum ornatum being the nearer neighbor.